ritbikbharti/Zoom_Smart_Sync/README.md

-# AWS-S3-Backup
+# Zoom Smart Sync
-An application build on Electron JS which automatically uploads the files in client's system to AWS S3 Bucket.
+Zoom Smart Sync is a desktop application built on Electron.JS which enables the files stored in the local system to be synced with AWS S3.

+The features of Zoom Smart Sync can be stated as below:
+✓ User has to login to use the application.
+✓ Uploads files to S3 by drag & drop.
+✓ Uploads files through background auto sync process.